DevExpress-Examples/DashboardUserBasedAspNetCore/README.md

 **API**: [DashboardConfigurator.VerifyClientTrustLevel Event](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.DashboardConfigurator.VerifyClientTrustLevel)

-**Files to look at**: [Dashboard.cshtml](./CS/MVCDashboard/Views/Home/Dashboard.cshtml) and [DashboardConfig.cs](./CS/MVCDashboard/App_Start/DashboardConfig.cs)
+**Files to look at**: [Dashboard.cshtml](./CS/Views/Home/Dashboard.cshtml) and [Startup.cs](./CS/Startup.cs)

 ## Example Structure

 You can limit access to sensitive information depending on the current user's ID.
-Every custom store/provider reads the `HttpContext.Current.Session["CurrentUser"]` value from session state.
+Every custom store/provider reads the `IHttpContextAccessor.HttpContext.Session.GetString("CurrentUser")` value from session state.

-When the application starts, you see the [Index](./CS/MVCDashboard/Views/Home/Index.cshtml) view with a ComboBox in which you can select a user.
-When you click the **Sign in** button, the ID of the selected user is passed to the `HttpContext.Current.Session["CurrentUser"]` variable and you are redirected to the [Dashboard](./CS/MVCDashboard/Views/Home/Dashboard.cshtml) view.
+When the application starts, you see the [Index](./CS/Views/Home/Index.cshtml) view with a ComboBox in which you can select a user.
+When you click the **Sign in** button, the ID of the selected user is passed to the `HttpContext.Current.Session["CurrentUser"]` variable and you are redirected to the [Dashboard](./CS/Views/Home/Dashboard.cshtml) view.
 In this view, the Web Dashboard control displays the features available to the selected user.
 Below is a table that illustrates the user IDs and their associated rights in this example:

 | Role  | Dashboard Storage | DataSource Storage | ConnectionString Provider | DBSchema Provider | Working Mode | Create/Edit |
 | --- | --- | --- | --- | --- | --- | --- |